Glossary

 Embedding

-A numerical representation of text, images, or other data as a vector of numbers.
-Embeddings allow AI to understand semantic similarity between concepts.
+A numerical representation of text, images, or other data as a vector of floating-point numbers.
+Words with similar meanings have similar embeddings, allowing AI to understand semantic relationships.
+Essential for RAG and search.

 F